ajwills72/rminr/docs/intro-rstudio.md

 RStudio uses _projects_ to help you keep your work organized, and to make sure you have a reproducible record of your analyses.
 Reproducible analysis is essential to good, open science.

 An R Studio project is a way to organise data and anlyses that belong together.
-We're going to use **one** project to organize all the analyses and data you'll do and use during this _Absolute Beginners' Guide to R_. **Don't** create a new project for each worksheet, keep the same project until we get to the end of this guide (Plymouth University students: **one** project for **all** of PSYC411, please).
+We're going to use **one** project to organize all the analyses and data you'll do and use during this first part of the _Absolute Beginners' Guide to R_. **Don't** create a new project for each worksheet, keep the same project until we get to the end of this guide (Plymouth University students: **one** project for **all** of PSYC411, please).

 Here's how to create a new project: